marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

       - Ensure the functions `#include`d are documented.
   - `const` correctness
     - Look for `const`-able parameters
+  - Look for any API calls and document them with `@API{}`
+    - Man pages come from:  https://man.archlinux.org
+    - Some calls have multiple man pages; reference system calls (2) first, then the Standard C API (3) and lastly the POSIX API (3p)
   - Read the Doxygen content for each source file and Markdown file
   - Check for a space before `;`
   - Ensure all parameters are validated